 Fast Facts about Othello Tunnels

-• The Kettle Valley Railway was built between 1913 and 1916 with CPR sponsorship.
+• The Kettle Valley Railway was built between 1913 and 1916 with sponsorship from the CPR.

-• Building the railway cost five times more per mile than the average for that time period.
+• Building the railway cost five times as much per mile as the average for that period.

 • The route crossed three major mountain ranges.

-• There were a total of 43 bridges and 13 tunnels along the route.
+• There were 43 bridges and 13 tunnels along the route.

-• Engineer Andrew McCulloch named some of the train stations after William Shakespeare characters; Othello, Romeo, Juliet, Portia, Jessica, Lear and the villain Iago.
+• Engineer Andrew McCulloch named some of the train stations after William Shakespeare’s characters: Othello, Romeo, Juliet, Portia, Jessica, Lear, and the villain Iago.

 Othello Tunnels Flood – Photos – Before and After the BC Storm